Intersection

 Union

-The operation is similar to span, but in order to be merged, the intervals should be adjacent or intersecting.
+The operation is similar to span, but for the intervals to merge, they must be adjacent or intersecting.

 val a = Interval.closed(1, 5) // [1, 5]